Why Long Distance Relationships Fail: 11 Hard Truths

 For every person who says “long distance never works,” there’s a couple who made it work and are now happily together.
 The difference is usually in their approach, communication, and commitment to a plan.

-How to Make Your Long Distance Relationship Beat the Odds
+How Do You Make a Long Distance Relationship Actually Work Against the Odds?

 1. Create a Clear Timeline